 When crystal meth, a stimulant, is combined with depressants like opioids or alcohol, it can demand too much of the body while impairing the body’s ability to meet these demands.
 It is important to understand that the risks of drug interactions remain even when a person believes they are only using crystal meth.
 Drug dealers frequently add dangerous illicitly produced synthetic opioids to street methamphetamine without letting their customers know.

 If you have begun to notice that a loved one is exhibiting any of these behavioral or physical signs, it is often a good idea to bring up your concerns.
 It is important to approach the conversation from a place of concern rather than accusation.
-In the first place, many of the signs of methamphetamine abuse are similar to symptoms of mental health conditions, like depression or bipolar disorder.
+In the first place, many of the signs of methamphetamine abuse are similar to symptoms of mental health conditions, like severe depression or high-functioning bipolar disorder.

 However, in the event that your loved one does indeed suffer from a substance use disorder, it is all the more important that you represent an ally rather than an enemy.
 It is highly likely that they’ve already recognized their problem and have tried and failed to solve it.
 By offering a helping hand, you can ensure that they don’t suffer alone and that they get the resources they need to recover.